 Figure out your needs and where you plan to place the clock.
 Some clocks run on battery and some need an outlet nearby.
 Ask yourself if you want to hang it on a wall or stand it on its own.
 Then choose the right clock and never lose track of time again.

 What if a caregiver did a one-time set-up of a calendar-clock app on a tablet?
-They could simply hang it on the wall or stand it on any little table.
+Simply hang it on the wall or stand it on any little table.
 The person with dementia would not have to do a thing.
 It is an inexpensive way to get a full-featured personalized calendar-clock for under $50.

-There are a wealth of free “clock-apps” in the Google Playstore, along with some rather inexpensive tablet displays.
+There are a wealth of free “clock-apps” in the Google Playstore and many rather inexpensive tablet displays.
 Though many of these apps display digital clocks, some artistic ones have good ol’ fashioned “analog” clock displays with 2 arms and 12 numbers in a bold circle.

 Analog displays, with a round clock face and an hour & minute hands, are important to many elderly people who grew up with this style of telling time.